Pratikdeshmukh98/cyart-soc-team/README.md

 **3. Alert Triage Practice**

-I performed alert triage using tools such as Wazuh VirusTotal and AlienVault OTX I analyzed simulated alerts to determine their severity validate indicators and identify false positives I focused on understanding how alerts are investigated in a real SOC workflow
+I performed alert triage using tool such as VirusTotal I analyzed simulated alerts to determine their severity validate indicators and identify false positives I focused on understanding how alerts are investigated in a real SOC workflow

 Activities Performed:

-I monitored alerts in Wazuh and analyzed their details such as source IP event type and frequency I used VirusTotal and AlienVault OTX to validate suspicious indicators I simulated different alert scenarios and practiced classifying them based on priority and legitimacy
+I analyzed simulated alerts based on real world SOC scenarios analyzed their details such as source IP event type and frequency I used VirusTotal and AlienVault OTX to validate suspicious indicators I simulated different alert scenarios and practiced classifying them based on priority and legitimacy

 Triage Simulation: